- Covered Up:

 - On the receiving end, Beck wrote "Feel Good Time" with William Orbit, but deciding not to use it, allowed P!nk to record the song using the backing track he and Orbit had already prepared.
 The original Beck version leaked out later and is nowhere near as well known as the Pink version.
 To a lesser extent, Johnny Cash 's cover of "Rowboat." ensured more interest in "Stereopathetic Soulmanure" which was otherwise an obscure album.

 - Epic Riff: "E-Pro", and to a lesser extent, "Loser."

 - Internet Backdraft: Beck beat out Beyoncé for a Grammy once, it got weird.

 - Misaimed Fandom: As mentioned on the main page, Beck does not like the fact that "Loser" was encouraged as a slacker anthem when he had spent several years being homeless.

 - Signature Song: "Loser" is far and away his most popular song.
-"E-Pro" is easily in second place in the US, whereas "Where It's At" is elsewhere.
+"Where It's At" is a strong runner-up.